On paper, Jinja looks easy. Small town. Adventure activities. Source of the Nile. Simple, right?

 6. It's genuinely world-class, not tourist inflation

-I've rafted in Colorado and New Zealand.
-The Nile competes with both.
+The Nile holds its own against Colorado and New Zealand.
 Thirty kilometers of Class III-V rapids — Bujagali, Silverback, The Bad Place.
-Yes, one is actually called The Bad Place. $125-150/person with lunch, photos/video, and transport included.
+Yes, one is actually called The Bad Place.
+Expect $125-150/person with lunch, photos/video, and transport included.

 7. Book with Nile River Explorers or Adrift — nobody else

 These two operators have decades of experience and international safety certifications.
-There are cheaper options.
-Don't use the cheaper options.
+Cheaper options exist.
+Skip them.
 The safety kayakers who shadow your raft are the difference between adventure and disaster.

 8. Wear sunscreen you don't mind losing

 You will go in the water.
 Not voluntarily.
 Class V rapids don't ask permission.
-Apply waterproof sunscreen before the trip but know that the Nile will take it from you.
+Apply waterproof sunscreen before the trip, but know the Nile will take it from you anyway.
 Wear a rash guard if you burn easily.

 9. The post-rafting BBQ is the real social event

-The adrenaline wears off slowly and the riverside BBQ — included in the price — is where you meet people.
-Photos and videos of the day play on a screen while you eat grilled chicken and drink Nile Special beers.
-Some of the best travel friendships start here.
+The adrenaline wears off slowly, and the riverside BBQ — included in the price — is where you meet people.
+Photos and videos of the day play on a screen while you dig into grilled chicken and cold Nile Special beers.
+Some of the best travel friendships start right here.

 Other Adventures